 Other S&P 500 ETFs that only track part of the S&P 500 Index

-There are many different S&P 500 ETFs on the exchange as well!
-However, these ETFs track a subset of the S&P 500 Index.
+There are many variants of the S&P 500 ETFs available that track a subset of the S&P 500 Index.
 Here are some examples:

 3. Irish-domiciled S&P500 ETFs listed on the London Stock Exchange (LSE)